 In May 1995, Moldova signed the CIS Interparliamentary Assembly Convention to become a member.

-In 1999, Moldova acquired a 0.45 kilometer river frontage to the Danube from Ukraine, transforming Giurgiulești into a river port with access to international waters.
+In 1999, Moldova acquired a 0.45-kilometer river frontage to the Danube from Ukraine, transforming Giurgiulești into a river port providing access to international waters.

-Between 2001 and 2015, the President of Moldova was elected by the Moldovan Parliament.
+Between 2001 and 2015, the President of Moldova was elected by the Moldovan Parliament, requiring the support of three-fifths of the deputies (at least 61 votes).

 In 2001, Moldova joined the World Trade Organization.

-In 2002, Casa Mariorei, a domestic violence shelter, was founded in Chișinău to provide shelter, healthcare, legal advice, and psychosocial support for women.
+Casa Mariorei, a domestic violence shelter in Chișinău, was founded in 2002 and provides shelter, healthcare, legal advice, and psychosocial support for native Moldovan, immigrant, and refugee women.

 In 2002, Moldova joined the International Criminal Court.

-In 2003, the Moldovan band O-Zone rose to prominence with their hit song "Dragostea Din Tei", which topped various single charts.
+In 2003, the Moldovan band O-Zone rose to fame with their hit song "Dragostea Din Tei".

-Moldova participated in the Eurovision Song Contest for the first time in 2005.
-Also in 2005, the band Zdob și Zdub represented Moldova in the Eurovision Song Contest, finishing sixth.
+In 2005, Moldova began participating in the Eurovision Song Contest.
+The band Zdob și Zdub represented the country, finishing sixth.

 Since 2005, Mileștii Mici has retained the Guinness World Record for the largest wine cellar by the number of bottles.

-In May 2007, Natalia Barbu represented Moldova at the Eurovision Song Contest 2007 in Helsinki with her song "Fight", securing tenth place with 109 points.
+In May 2007, Natalia Barbu represented Moldova at the Eurovision Song Contest 2007 in Helsinki with the song "Fight", securing a spot in the final and finishing tenth with 109 points.

 In 2009, Moldova joined the Budapest Convention on Cybercrime of the Council of Europe.

-According to a lending agreement signed in February 2010, Poland provided US$15 million to support Moldova in its European integration efforts.
+According to a lending agreement signed in February 2010, Poland provided US$15 million as a component of its support for Moldova in its European integration efforts.

-In April 2010, Romania offered Moldova development aid worth €100 million and doubled the number of scholarships for Moldovan students to 5,000.
+In April 2010, Romania offered Moldova development aid worth €100 million and doubled scholarships for Moldovan students.

-In September 2010, the European Parliament approved a grant of €90 million to Moldova.
+In September 2010, the European Parliament approved a grant of €90 million to Moldova to supplement loans and support from the International Monetary Fund, World Bank, and other sources.

-In 2010, the SunStroke Project with Olia Tira represented Moldova in the Eurovision Song Contest with their song "Run Away", which gained international fame as an internet meme.
+In 2010, SunStroke Project with Olia Tira represented Moldova in the Eurovision Song Contest with their song "Run Away".

-In 2011, Zdob și Zdub represented Moldova in the Eurovision Song Contest, finishing 12th.
+In 2011, Zdob și Zdub represented Moldova again at the Eurovision Song Contest, finishing 12th.

 In 2011, the Islamic League of Moldova, an NGO, was recognized by the Moldovan Ministry of Justice as representing Moldovan Muslims.

-The first joint meeting of the Governments of Romania and Moldova, held in March 2012, concluded with several bilateral agreements in various fields.
+In March 2012, the first joint meeting of the Governments of Romania and Moldova concluded with several bilateral agreements in various fields.

 In 2012, a security zone incident resulted in the death of a civilian, raising tensions with Russia.